-MUSIC 1 Unit Value ATAR Category Board Developed Course 2 А

-Cost: Nil.

-It is recommended that Music students attend private lessons for their chosen Instrument/Voice.

-Students in Music 1 range from those with beginner instrumental and/or vocal skills to those with highly developed performance skills in a variety of musical styles including contemporary/popular and classical music.
+MUSIC 1 Unit Value ATAR Category Board Developed Course A Prerequisites: Nil Exclusions: Nil Cost: \$30 It is recommended that Music students attend priva ate lessons for their chosen Ins strument/Voi ce.
+Course Description: Students in Music 1 range from those with beginner instrumental and/or vocal skills to those with highly developed performance skills in a variety of musical styles including contemporary/popular and classical music.
 Many of the students have highly developed aural skills that have been nurtured through performance by imitation, and skills in improvisation have often been developed through the same process.
 Music 1 assumes no prior knowledge of musical notation beyond the basic introduction in the Years 7-10 Mandatory course.
 It recognises that students who have had no further involvement in Music beyond their introduction in the Mandatory course will need to revisit elementary musical skills and understanding.

-The course provides students with opportunities to engage in a range of musical styles, including contemporary popular music, and for many, it will serve as a pathway for further training and employment in the music industry or in contemporary music fields.

-In Music 1, students will study:

-the concepts of music; through the learning experiences of performance, composition, musicology and aural within the context of a range of styles, periods and genres.

-Students will study at least THREE topics from a broad list of music styles, periods and genres including: Rock; Music for Radio, Film, Television and Multimedia; Jazz; Medieval Music, Popular Music.

-Students will study at least THREE topics from the syllabus.

-The topics must be:

-Either THREE topics which are different from those studied in the Year 11 course or
+Main Topics Covered: The course provides students with opportunities to engage in a range of musical styles, including contemporary popular music, and for many, it will serve as a pathway for further training and employment in the music industry or in contemporary music fields.
+In Music 1, students will study: the concepts of music; through the learning experiences of performance, composition, musicology and aural within the context of a range of styles, periods and genres.
+Year 11 Course: Students will study at least THREE topics from a broad list of music styles, periods and genres including: Rock; Music for Radio, Film, Television and Multimedia; Jazz; Medieval Music, Popular Music.Year 12 Course: Students will study at least THREE topics from the syllabus.
+The topics must be: Either THREE topics which are different from those studied in the Year 11 course or TWO topics which are different from those studied - Assessment: rformance: Composition: Aura l and Musico logy and

-TWO topics which are different from those studied in the Year 11 course and ONE topic from the Year 11 course which shows greater depth of understanding, explores new repertoire and includes a comparative study.